skoerfgen/ACMECert/README.md

 > **`account_key_pem`**
 >
 > can be one of the following:
-> * a string having the format file://path/to/file.pem.
-The named file must contain a PEM encoded private key.
+> * a string containing a PEM formatted private key.
-> * A PEM formatted private key.
+> * a string beginning with `file://` containing the filename to read a PEM formatted private key from.
 ###### Return Values
 > No value is returned.
 ###### Errors/Exceptions